Skip to main content

 Swing trading also takes advantage of price fluctuations, but it is not quite as short-term as day or scalp trading.
 This means that swing traders usually keep their positions open for several days.

-The biggest advantage here is that you don't have to be glued in front of the screen all the time and pay attention to every little fluctuation.
+The biggest advantage of this is that you don't have to be glued to the screen all the time and pay attention to every little fluctuation.

 Although there are enough people who are skeptical about swing trading, many full-time traders use it as their main strategy.
 Swing trading can also be used in markets where there are no clear trends at the moment, as you only watch for the fluctuations.